 A wrongfully dismissed employee has 180 days from the date of termination to file a charge with the Equal Employment Opportunity Commission under the Federal Civil Rights Act of 1964.
 (EEOC).
 This formally kicks off the federal agency's investigation.

 State statute, normally California's Fair Employment and Housing Act (FEHA): If a local or state agency, such as California's Department of Fair Employment and Housing (DFEH), is available to assist wrongfully dismissed workers, the claim must be filed within 300 days of the termination date.

 If a state or federal agency fails to address the issue in a timely manner, as decided by the wrongfully terminated employee or their counsel, they may be given a "right to sue" letter, allowing them to file a complaint in the proper court.
 Following the issuance of this document, the wrongfully dismissed employee will have 90 days to file a lawsuit in civil court.

 What Compensations Can A Wrongful Firing Case Get You?

 As a result of a wrongful termination case, you will be entitled to recover a variety of damages.
 The employer in question can decide to give you a settlement before the case even goes to trial, depending on the facts of the case.
-Accepting or rejecting this settlement is a matter of how much money you want in damages and how solid the evidence is that you were wrongfully dismissed.
+Accepting or rejecting this settlement is a matter of how much money you want in damages and how solid the evidence is that you were wrongfully terminated in California.